Amanda Callahan grew up on Long Island, surrounded by dogs.

 Her philosophy

-Callahan believes that setting boundaries is the best thing you could do for a dog, and its owner.
+Callahan says setting boundaries is the best thing you could do for a dog, and its owner.

 “A lack of boundaries is the biggest issue with people and their dogs,” she explained.
 “And I think that clients appreciate when they’re told setting boundaries is OK.”